Pasila: West

 Western Pasila (Länsi-Pasila) was built during the 1980s.
 It is a mainly residential area with approximately 4,500 inhabitants.
-The apartment buildings in Western Pasila are skinned with red bricks.
+Apartment buildings in Western Pasila have a red brick facade.
 The Finnish national broadcasting company Yle as well as the commercial MTV3 have their main premises in the northern end of the area.

 Helsinki's main police station is also located in Western Pasila.

 Before the 1970s, Pasila was home to dilapidated wooden houses and was known for cheap rent and crime.
 It was then known simply as Wooden Pasila (Puu-Pasila).
 Today only a few of the old wooden structures exist.

 East

 Eastern Pasila, known for its brutalist architecture, was built in the 1970s and 1980s.

 Eastern Pasila (Itä-Pasila) is a highly mixed-use area of offices, flats and commercial spaces, built in the 1970s and 1980s.
 In terms of urban planning the most distinct feature of the area is its pedestrian-friendly design, based around a raised, pedestrian-only podium that connects to all buildings.
 Master planning of the area was led by Reijo Jallinoja and was based on his 1967 thesis work.
 The area is home to about 5,000 residents and 11,000 workplaces.
 Notable institutions include Helsinki Business College, Haaga–Helia University of Applied Sciences, the Helsinki City Theatre company, the main library of the city and Finland's largest convention center, Messukeskus.
 The area is a telecom and media center of national significance with the headquarters of telecom operator Elisa and a major presence of telecom operator DNA, who also own the TV studios at the Asemapäällikönhovi building, operated by Streamteam Nordic.
 The area is home to Helsinki's most vibrant street-art scene as well as the Helsinki Urban Art center, the international hub for street art in Finland.